OpenSSE/crypto-tk/README.md

 ## Contributors

-The code for the incremental (multi)set hash function has been written by Jeremy Maitin-Shepard.
-It is directly available from its [GitHub repo](https://github.com/jbms/ecmh).
-The source files of the `src/ecmh` directory are directly taken from this codebase and its dependencies, with some minor fixes or modifications to make the code compile using gcc.

 An implementation of RSA (including key serialization functions) is embedded in `libsse_crypto`.
 It is originated from [mbed TLS](https://tls.mbed.org))

 The puncturable encryption code has been originally written by [Ian Miers](http://www.cs.jhu.edu/~imiers/) as a part of [libforwardsec](https://github.com/imichaelmiers/libforwardsec).